 How many stories have you heard where mistakes – made by clinical research sites – caused problems in a study, or even worse, patient injury?
 The practice of medicine is inherently risky given the consequences of mistakes or misinformation.
-This is
+This is even more the case in research, where we are layering on an extra level of complexity with the protocol.
+Often, we ask investigators to do things that are counterintuitive to their medical training, such as curbing bedside manner and not providing emotional support to a patient in a study if the resulting placebo effect could impact the end points.

 Despite the difficulties and challenges investigators face, sponsors still provide only the most basic support in terms of helping them understand the protocol and conduct a successful study.
 Study teams rely heavily on investigator meetings and slide decks to train site staff and not even all the site staff, often just the investigators and perhaps one study coordinator.
 These people are not professional trainers and they are very busy, so why do we expect them to successfully train the rest of their staff?
 I hate to break it to everyone, but face-to-face lectures are a 3,000-year-old training technique that has been proven time and again to be ineffective (Bajak, 2014).
 As the Chinese proverb goes: